Semi-Supervised Unconstrained Head Pose Estimation in the Wild: Method

-Now, we analyze how to filter pseudo labeled heads.
-After introducing a new branch, we can construct an empirically reasonable \textit{pose-guided} pseudo-label filtering strategy.
-As shown in Fig.~\ref{PoseFilter} left, the sample uncertainty can be reflected through the teacher model by calculating the difference between the sub-branch predicted rotation matrix and the 3DMM included rotation matrix (\eg, the Frobenius norm $\|\mathbf{I}\!-\!\mathbf{R}_1\mathbf{R}_2^T\|_F$).
-Alternatively, considering that computing matrix differences as an uncertainty indicator is not always statistically reliable, we modify the output of HPE sub-branch to construct a probabilistic rotation regression with matrix Fisher distribution (refer Fig.~\ref{PoseFilter} right).
+To filter unreliable pseudo-labeled heads, we introduce a new pose regression branch and design a pose-guided filtering strategy.
+As illustrated in Fig.~\ref{PoseFilter} (left), one straightforward way is to measure the discrepancy between the predicted rotation matrix from the head-pose branch and the rotation matrix embedded in the 3DMM branch.
+This discrepancy can be quantified by the \textit{geodesic distance} on the rotation group $\mathcal{SO}(3)$, which corresponds to the minimal angular difference between two rotations (approximated by the Frobenius norm $\|\mathbf{I}\!-\!\mathbf{R}_1\mathbf{R}_2^T\|_F$).
+A smaller geodesic distance indicates higher consistency and reliability.
+However, relying solely on matrix differences may not always provide a statistically robust measure of uncertainty.
+To address this, we further model the head pose prediction probabilistically by fitting it with a matrix Fisher distribution, which naturally captures the distribution of rotations on $\mathcal{SO}(3)$.
+In this setting, the \textit{distribution entropy} serves as an indicator of prediction confidence: low entropy means the distribution is sharp and reliable, while high entropy corresponds to ambiguous or noisy samples.
+As shown in Fig.~\ref{PoseFilter} (right), we use this entropy-based criterion to dynamically filter out high-uncertainty samples.
 There are two advantages to applying the matrix Fisher distribution.
 On one hand, its output is an arbitrary $3\!\times\!3$ matrix with homeomorphic parameters to $\mathbb{R}^9$ \cite{mohlin2020probabilistic}, which is easier to estimate than the 3D rotations in $\mathcal{SO}(3)$ topology \cite{liu2021mfdnet}.
 On the other hand, we can measure the confidence of predicted distribution by calculating its entropy, and devise a self-reliant more robust filtering mechanism.
+Therefore, while different rotation representations can be mathematically transformed into each other, we adopt the $3\!\times\!3$ rotation matrix as the default representation.
 We will verify that the adapted SemiUHPE can benefit from both filtering strategies, with the latter being superior.